JakeGinnivan/react-popout/README.md

 ## props
 ### title [required]
-Title for popup window
+Title for popup window.

 ### url [optional]
-Url of the page to load intially.
-Often needed for css. `about:blank` will be used if not specified
+URL of the page to load intially.
+Often needed for css. `about:blank` will be used if not specified.

 ### onClosing [optional]
-Called when popout window is closed, either by user or by calling close
+Called when popout window is closed, either by user or by calling close.

 ### options [optional]
 Object representing window options.
 See https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Position_and_size_features for reference.